 Anyone else swimming in transportation toys?
+Great!
+This is the best transportation activity for preschoolers!

-Using toys you already own to introduce or reinforce a concept is a true way to get preschoolers thinking!
+Using transportation toys you already own to introduce or reinforce a concept is a true way to get preschoolers thinking!

 Why? – Because children are already invested in something they value as their own.
 Bring current toys into your Breakfast Invitations and watch participation soar!